Reduce Lead Exposure

 How Can I Reduce Lead in My Drinking Water?

-Anyone can suffer health effects from exposure to lead, but lead is most dangerous to children younger than six years old and people who are pregnant.
+Exposure to lead can cause long-term health problems, especially for children younger than six years old and people who are pregnant.
+People can be exposed to lead by drinking contaminated water or eating food prepared with contaminated water.
 Lead can hurt a child's brain and nervous system and slow down growth and development.
 People exposed to lead as children can have lifelong difficulties with learning and behavior and may have trouble paying attention.
 Even small amounts of lead can harm a child.
-While it is rarely the primary cause of lead poisoning in Rhode Island, drinking water can be a source of lead.
+Lead poisoning is preventable.
+While it is not the primary cause of lead poisoning in Rhode Island, drinking water can be a source of lead.
 If a building was built or plumbed before 2014, it could have plumbing materials containing lead.
-For more information about health effects of lead visit health.ri.gov/lead.Please Take These Steps to Reduce Lead in Your Drinking Water
+For more information about health effects of lead visit health.ri.gov/lead.

 Run cold water before using.